Monkeypox is a rare viral infection mainly spread by wild animals. It is generally very rare in Europe.

 Cookies can be of various types: technical cookies are necessary for our website to function, they do not require your authorization and they are the only ones that we have activated by default.

 The rest of the cookies serve to improve our page, to personalize it based on your preferences, or to be able to show you advertising tailored to your searches, tastes and personal interests.
-You can accept all these cookies by pressing the ACCEPT button or configure or reject their use by clicking on the COOKIES CONFIGURATION section.
+You can accept all these cookies by pressing the ACCEPT button or reject their use by clicking REJECT or configure them on the COOKIES CONFIGURATION section.

 If you want more information, consult the COOKIES POLICY of our website.